-- Several individual properties within the Study Area are landmarks. - The most notable landmark is the Sharon Temple. - The Civic Centre has landmark characteristics with a design that contrasts with the adjacent Sharon Temple.
-This property also includes the cenotaph for the Town an important landmark on its own. - Some houses in the Study Area are considered landmarks. - The Judah Doan House at 19040 Leslie Street, Walnut Farm at 18499 Leslie Street, and William Kitely House at 18490 Leslie Street are properties with rural/agricultural characteristics and are prominent at entry points to the village. - The Brammer House at 19027 Leslie Street is in a prominent location and is also at a prominent entry point to the village.
+Ontario Heritage Tool Kit HCD Evaluation Criteria Discussion Anne, Italianate, Chateau and International or other modern styles do not fit the prevailing character of the village.
+Landmark Status or Group Value.
+Where a building or structure is an integral part of a distinctive area of a community, or is considered to be a landmark, its contribution to the neighbourhood character may be of special value.
+Several individual properties within the Study Area are landmarks.
+The most notable landmark is the Sharon Temple.
+The Civic Centre has landmark characteristics with a design that contrasts with the adjacent Sharon Temple.
+This property also includes the cenotaph for the Town an important landmark on its own.
+Some houses in the Study Area are considered landmarks.
+The Judah Doan House at 19040 Leslie Street, Walnut Farm at 18499 Leslie Street, and William Kitely House at 18490 Leslie Street are properties with rural/agricultural characteristics and are prominent at entry points to the village.
+The Brammer House at 19027 Leslie Street is in a prominent location and is also at a prominent entry point to the village.
 Landscapes and Public Open Spaces.
 Examination of a potential district should also include public spaces such as sidewalks, roads and streets, and public parks or gardens.
 These features often play roles as conspicuous as those of buildings in the environment.
-Open spaces provide settings for buildings as well as places to view them and the landscapes in which they sit.
-These spaces are often features of the original plan or survey of a settled community and have intrinsic value in ordering and organizing the location of buildings and structures.

-- The landscape of the Study Area is relatively flat and topography has had little impact on the heritage characteristics of the Study Area. - However, Sharon Creek -just outside of the Study Area to the west-has likely had some effect on the spatial arrangement of the village since buildings along the west side of Leslie Street were built out of the floodplain which has forced some properties to develop close to the street. - The main landscape feature that has shaped the village is Leslie Street and the layout of
+Open spaces provide settings for buildings as well as places to view them and the The landscape of the Study Area is relatively flat and topography has had little impact on the heritage characteristics of the Study Area.
+O However, Sharon Creek -just outside of the Study Area to the west-has likely had some effect on the spatial arrangement of the village since buildings along the

-Ontario Heritage Tool Kit HCD Evaluation Criteria Discussion Evaluation Criteria the original Township survey with slightly offset lots where they meet Leslie Street.
+Ontario Heritage Tool Kit HCD Evaluation Criteria Discussion Ontario Heritage Tool Kit HCD Evaluation Criteria Discussion west side of Leslie Street were built out of the floodplain which has forced some properties to develop close to the street.
+The main landscape feature that has shaped the village is Leslie Street and the layout of the original Township survey with slightly offset lots where they meet Leslie Street.
 Leslie Street as a Regional arterial road has also affected the Study Area because it is a wide two-lane road with parking allowed on paved shoulders.
 Two public parks that include or are directly adjacent to the Sharon Creek have been recently developed, including the Manor Hampton Park at 130 Manor Hampton Street and Children of Peace Park at 68 Sharonview Crescent.
 The entrance to Children of Peace Park from Leslie Street fits the heritage character of the village and the park includes public interpretation of local history.
 The open space in Manor Hampton Park links to open fields in the south end of the Study Area.
 However, neither park was part of the original plan of the village.
-The Sharon Temple grounds and Civic Centre grounds with very deep setbacks from Leslie Street and formal aspects of the landscape - such as the tree lined path to the front of the Temple-appear to be the historic formal open spaces in the community.
-Overall Spatial Pattern.
-Leslie Street and the Sharon Temple define This refers to the size and extent of major landscape components, predominant landforms and natural features e.g., cliffs, escarpments, ridges, watercourses and lakes and their general spatial relationship to farmsteads, settlements or clusters of buildings and other cultural features, the overall spatial pattern of the Study Area.
-O Historically, farms developed on either side of Leslie Street.
-As the village landscape evolved, the development of smaller, subdivided property parcels continued along Leslie Street.
+The Sharon Temple grounds and Civic Centre grounds with very deep setbacks from Leslie Street and formal aspects of The open space in Manor Hampton Park links to open fields in the south end of the Study Area.
+However, neither park was part of the original plan of the village.
+The Sharon Temple grounds and Civic Centre grounds with very deep setbacks